 During the above closure periods, no transfer of shares will be registered.
-To be eligible to attend and vote at the 2017 AGM, all properly completed transfer forms accompanied by the relevant share certificates must be lodged for registration with the Company's registrar, Tricor Secretaries Limited, Level 22, Hopewell Centre, 183 Queen's Road East, Hong Kong no later than the aforementioned latest times.
+To be eligible to attend and vote at the 2018 AGM, all properly completed transfer forms accompanied by the relevant share certificates must be lodged for registration with the Company's share registrar, Tricor Secretaries Limited, Level 22, Hopewell Centre, 183 Queen's Road East, Hong Kong no later than the aforementioned latest time.

-OUTLOOK FOR 2017
+OUTLOOK FOR 2018